Coopydood/ultimate-macOS-KVM/docs/AutoPilot.md

 If you're just testing the project, you can leave it as is.
 If you plan on using the virtual machine long-term, perhaps make it a bit bigger to give yourself room.

+> [!NOTE]
-**NOTE: This is a dynamically-growing disk.
+> **This is a dynamically-growing disk.
 The virtual hard disk file will grow as you use it.
 The full capacity is NOT used on the host's storage upon creation.
 If you've ever used VMware's virtual disks, it's the same as that.** Please also note that the _actual_ virtual capacity of the hard disk may be slightly larger than the value you specify.

 | **Default** |    Accepted   |      _Examples_     |
 |:-----------:|:-------------:|:-------------------:|